casework/CASE-Examples/examples/illustrations/inference/README.md

 ```

 This structure is an updated example of Inference based on the paper [Standardization of File Recovery Classification and Authentication](https://doi.org/10.1016/j.diin.2019.06.004) by Casey, Nelson, and Hyde.
 This example is also related to examples in [Standardization of forming and expressing preliminary evaluative opinions on digital evidence](https://doi.org/10.1016/j.fsidi.2019.200888) by Casey.

+When making inferences on the basis of observed evidence, it is important to consider alternatives.
+Selecting a single hypothesis without consideration of alternatives increases risk of confirmation bias.
+When conducting a cyber-investigation, observed evidence is the result of an activity, not the activity itself.
+The observed evidence could have an alternative explanation than the most obvious or initially imagined one.
+Therefore, it is good practice to consider alternative hypotheses when evaluating observed evidence, including the opposing hypothesis.

 ## State of this illustration